railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 	This can be a useful way of making a test database from a production database.
 You can try out the operation of a new configuration, new modules, or just the import of new data.

-Future versions of Open ERP may only give you access to some of these database functions in a special development mode, so that your security is enhanced in normal production use.
+A system administrator can configure Open ERP to restrict access to some of these database functions so that your security is enhanced in normal production use.

 You are now ready to use databases from your installation to familiarize yourself with the administration and use of Open ERP.